ezrillex/nestjs-challenge/README.md

     * DONE Update products
     * DONE Delete products
     * DONE Disable products // By updating the field is_published
-    * Show clients orders
+    * DONE Show clients orders
     * DONE Upload images per product.
 6. As a Client I can:
     * DONE See products
     * DONE See the product details
-    * Buy products
+    * DONE Buy products
-    * Add products to cart
+    * DONE Add products to cart
-    * Like products
+    * DONE Like products
-    * Show my order
+    * DONE Show my order
 7. DONE The product information(included the images) should be visible for logged and not logged users
-8. Stripe Integration for payment (including webhooks management)
+8. DONE Stripe Integration for payment (including webhooks management)

 ## Mandatory Implementations
 - DONE Schema validation for environment variables
-- Usage of global exception filter
+- DONE Usage of global exception filter
 - DONE Usage of guards, pipes (validation) (assumed stuff like gql field => String counts as part of the validation.)
 - DONE Usage of custom decorators
-- Configure helmet, cors, rate limit (this last one for reset password feature)
+- DONE Configure helmet, cors, rate limit (this last one for reset password feature)

 ## Extra points
 * Implement resolve field in graphQL queries (if apply)